Gertobin11/our-lockdown-reads-2021/README.md

 - I had the id of genre as genre_name instead of just genre as genre_name is used in a different database

+- I encountered a problem where the Return home button on the review page pushed to the right when only one item appeared on the bottom row

+- I solved this problem by applying the css property of margin-right: 35vmin , to ensure that there was sufficient margin on the right to give the button its own row

 ### Deployment

 ### Credits